 |

-Clouds in a Glass of Beer
+Clouds in a Glass of Beer and What

-by Craig F. Bohren are delightful introductions to atmospheric
+Light Through Yonder Window Breaks by Craig F. Bohren are delightful

-phenomena and scientific thinking.
+introductions to atmospheric phenomena and scientific thinking.
 Bohren uses simple

-"experiments" such as sprinkling salt in beer to create
+"experiments" such as sprinkling salt in beer to create bubbles to explain

-bubbles to explain aspects of how the atmosphere works.
-Along the
+aspects of how the atmosphere works.
+Along the way, he uses experiments and sound

-ideas such as the old saw that humid, cold days are more
+scientific thinking to demolish ideas such as the old saw that humid, cold days are more

 uncomfortable than dry, cold days.
-Borhen goes to the basics of
+Borhen goes to the basics of physics to explain

-physics to explain phenomena such as dew on the grass or why car
+phenomena such as dew on the grass or why car headlights, unlike other electric lights,

-when you turn them off. (everything in his books isn't directly
+don't go out immediately when you turn them off. (everything in his books isn't directly

-related to weather) Both books also offer many simple experiments,
+related to weather) Both books also offer many simple experiments, such as measuring the

-the height of the top of a hill.
-His introduction to The Doppler
+temperature at which water boils to determine the height of the top of a hill.
+His

-Effect is a good way to begin understanding how Doppler radar works. |
+introduction to The Doppler Effect is a good way to begin understanding how Doppler

 |